icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 }
 ```

-These frames are used to notify the peer that the stream's reads or writes are closed.
+These frames are sent when reads or writes are closed on the stream.

 ## StreamWindowUpdate frame